NV, Cantine Pellegrino, Marsala Superiore Dry, Marsala DOC (Sicily), Italy

 The Cantine Pellegrino Superiore Marsala is dry by the DOC standards, but retains a small amount of residual sugar from the fermentation process prior to fortification with eau du vie, and aging at least 2 years in French oak barrels.
 Decanter Magazine awarded the 2007 vintage of this wine “Best Fortified Italian Wine”.

 Aromas of caramelized oranges and toasted almonds lead to flavors of toasty, nutty citrus, cooked dried fruits, and a subtle but refreshing tartness.
 There is a kiss of sweetness and a touch of savory earthiness.
 The finish is lingering and slightly astringent.
-This wine went beautifully with split pea soup, and with roast pork.
-It is also a great choice with flavorful firm cheeses.
-Try it with earthy foods: grains, roast vegetables, potatoes, and legumes – a touch of sweetness in the preparation (from fruit-based sauces to Sicilian agri-dolce style dishes) would make it even better.
+This wine went beautifully with split pea soup.
+And with roast pork.
+In addition, it is also a great choice with flavorful firm cheeses.
+Try it with earthy foods: grains, roast vegetables, potatoes, and legumes.
+A touch of sweetness in the preparation (from fruit-based sauces to Sicilian agri-dolce style dishes) would make it even better.

 Annette is the founder of VinEducation, where she is a food and beverage educator and consultant.
 She is also a professional chef who frequently contributes delicious recipes to EatSomethingSexy.com.